Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xx_oop/typeof/index.rst

 :cch:`decltype` is used almost exclusively in templates, usually to denote function return type or an alias that would otherwise be impossible or complex to express.
 In non-template code, the need is usually accompanied by an initialization, thus such code typically uses :cch:`auto`.

 Since C++14 both keywords can be combined as a single constituent for type declaration: :cch:`decltype(auto)` for initialization or function return type.
-In such case instead of template type deduction, the resulting type is :cch:`decltype(expr)` where *expr* is the initializer.
+In such case instead of template type deduction, the resulting type is :cch:`decltype(expression)` where *expression* is the initializer.

 .. cch::
     :code_path: decltype_example_large.cpp